 The Saint Paul City Attorney's Office is the second largest municipal law office in the State of Minnesota.
 The City Attorney's Office provides in-house legal counsel and civil litigation services to the Mayor, City Council, City Departments, Housing Redevelopment Authority, Port Authority and Public Housing Agency.
-In addition, the Saint Paul

-City Attorney's Office prosecutes the criminal violation of City Ordinances, State Misdemeanor Statutes and State Gross Misdemeanor Statutes.
+In addition, the Saint Paul City Attorney's Office prosecutes the criminal violation of City Ordinances, State Misdemeanor Statutes and State Gross Misdemeanor Statutes.
 For additional information, call 651-266-8710.

-Employment with the City
+• Employment with the City

-The City of Saint Paul uses an online application system.
+The City of Saint Paul is an equal opportunity/affirmative action employer.
+Veterans, women, persons of color, members of the LGBT community, and individuals with disabilities are strongly encouraged to apply.
+The City uses an online application system.
 To apply for an job opening, you must create a login and applicant job profile.
-The city values a workforce that reflects the community.
-To learn about employment opportunities with the city, go to www.stpaul.gov/jobs.
+To learn about employment opportunities with the city, go to www.stpaul.gov/departments/human-resources/employment.